moretolife/Univariate-Statistics/README.md

 You will find Published report of this project [here](https://rpubs.com/more11neha/UnivariateStatistics) in Rpubs.

-Exploring univariate statistics in R
+Exploring univariate statistics in R.It takes the data, summarizes that data and finds patterns in the data.

 This mini project involves learning the basic terminologies of univariate statistics in R.